junerockwell/REST_NodeJS_API_Samples/README.md

 ## 3. REST API with mLab
 The API was hosted on an EC2 Tier and connected to a MongoDB instance on mLab.com

+## 4. REST API with MongoDB Atlas
+This version replaces the `mLab` version because `mLab` is now obsolete.
+I transferred to MongoDB Atlas as my new playground for MongoDB DBaaS.
+The updates for this project will reflect the the other versions with MySQL and MSSQL.

 ## The REST API app
 All 3 of the REST API apps are made in RestifyJS for the NodeJS Envinroment.